Nursing

 How to Become a Labor and Delivery Nurse

-To succeed as a labor and delivery nurse, professionals must have a diverse skill set and the ability to work well in high-pressure situations.
+To succeed as a labor and delivery nurse, you must have a diverse skill set and the ability to work well in high-pressure situations.
 Some of the duties and responsibilities of labor and delivery nursing include:

 Monitoring Vital Signs During Labor